 Does Oklahoma have a Cancellation requirement?

-Yes, Oklahoma allows consumers to cancel at any time within 5 business days from the time the consumer signs the contract.
+Yes, Oklahoma allows consumers to cancel at any time within 5 days from the date the consumer signs the contract.

 Does Oklahoma have a Refund requirement?

-Yes, Oklahoma requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Oklahoma requires credit services organizations to allow consumers a full refund within 10 days from the date they sign the contract.

 Does Oklahoma require specific Disclosures in their contract?